 When a new prospective customer joins your free trial or a customer purchases your software, how easy is it for them to find your contact or support information?

-At Retently we are using Intercom for in-app support.
-Intercom is an entirely new way to engage, learn from, and support your customers.
+At Retently, we are using Intercom for in-app support.
 Connect with your users through in-app messages that look and feel native to your web or mobile app, and make sure you are always available.

 Customers will interact differently with your product.
-Some of them will feel savvy, while others might meet some difficulties and you should always be there to help them out.
-At Retently, we use such services as Hotjar and Mouseflow to constantly monitor customers using our Net Promoter Score product.
+Some will feel savvy, while others might encounter difficulties – you should always be there to help them out.
+At Retently, we use services like Hotjar and Mouseflow to constantly monitor customers using our CX product.

-As soon as a customer seems puzzled, our Customer Success team takes immediate actions and engages them to help overpass any obstacle.
+When a customer seems puzzled, our Customer Success team immediately engages them to help overcome any obstacle.

-Monitoring your customers’ behavior by reading heat-maps or watching recorded sessions is a great source of indirect feedback, which will give you invaluable insights on how to improve your product in order to make it more appealing and valuable for your clients.
+Monitoring your customers’ behavior by reading heat maps or watching recorded sessions is a great source of indirect feedback.
+This will give you invaluable insights into how to improve your product in order to make it more appealing and valuable for your clients.

 Make a great first impression